Postgraduate Course: Education for Environmental Citizenship (EDUA11215)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||There is evidence that educators find it difficult to nurture long-standing identities of environmental citizenship with learners.
 This is an important problem facing responses to issues of ecological crises/sustainability.
 The problem can be analysed positively through at least two perspectives: the supposed development of identities of environmental citizenship; and the limitations on the educator in socio-cultural and institutional settings.

 This course will offer ideas for reflection among those who are interested in environmental, outdoor and sustainability education.
-The central questions will include:
+The central ideas will include: